There is no limit to the number of items that faculty may have checked out at at time, except where indicated.

 Holds: If an item is checked out, anyone eligible to borrow may place a hold on it.
 This prevents the patron who has it checked out from renewing it but does not affect the due date.
 When an item with a hold on it is returned, you will receive a notice that the item is ready for you in the respective library.
 You may place a hold on checked-out items yourself through the online catalog or you may ask library staff at the circulation desk to do so for you.
 Holds cannot be placed on items that are not checked out.

-Recalls: Anyone eligible to borrow may place a recall on a checked-out item.
+Recalls: Faculty, students, or staff may place a recall on a checked-out item.
 Recalls must be placed by library staff.
 Recalling an item alters the due date for the patron who currently has the item checked out.
 That patron will have 10 days from the date of the recall to continue using the item and return it by the new due date.
-If you receive a recall notice, please pay attention to it; someone else is waiting to use the item.
+If you receive a recall notice, please pay attention to it: the overdue fines for recalled items are $1.00/day, up to a maximum accrual of $20.00 per item.

-Faculty may designate a student assistant or administrative assistant to borrow library materials from the Greenfield or Music Library for the faculty member.
+Faculty may designate a student assistant or administrative assistant to borrow library materials from the UArts Libraries for the faculty member.
 Only one person may be designated as a proxy borrower.
-Faculty must send a written memo to this effect and, if using a student assistant, should state when the arrangement will end, e.g, "through the end of the fall semester 2010."
 The person you appoint as a proxy borrower must bring their own valid UArts ID each time to borrow under your name.
-Please address your memo to Sara MacDonald, Public Services Librarian, Greenfield Library, or to Mark Germer, Music Librarian, Music Library.
+Use the form on our Proxy Borrowing page to authorize your proxy borrower.

 |Material Type||Replacement fee|